 - 1/4 cup (60ml) crème fraîche

 - 2 tablespoons (30ml) harissa paste (see note)

 - 1/2 teaspoon freshly ground black pepper

 - 2 tablespoons finely chopped fresh cilantro leaves

-Adjust oven rack to center position and preheat oven to 375°F (190°C).
-Place carrots in a large pot, cover with water, and season heavily with salt.
+Adjust oven rack to center position and preheat oven to 375°F. Place carrots in a large pot, cover with water, and season heavily with salt.
 Heat over high heat until boiling.
 Reduce to a simmer and cook until barely tender, about 5 minutes.
 Drain and allow to dry for 5 minutes.
 Set aside.
 Season crème fraîche with salt to taste and refrigerate until ready to use.

 Combine harissa, cumin, black pepper, and olive oil in a large bowl.
 Season to taste with salt.
-Transfer half of mixture to a small bowl and set aside.
+Transfer half of mixture to small bowl and set aside.
 Add carrots to remaining mixture and toss to coat.
-Transfer to a foil-lined rimmed baking sheet and spread out in an even layer.
+Transfer to foil-lined rimmed baking sheet and spread out in an even layer.
 Roast until caramelized, about 40 minutes, turning once or twice during roasting.
 Transfer carrots to a large bowl and toss with cilantro.

-Spread crème fraîche on a serving platter.
+Spread crème fraîche on serving platter.
 Top with carrots and drizzle with remaining harissa mixture.
 Serve immediately.